Carlo47/LoadCell/README.md

   weight = m * v + b
 ```
 We therefore only need to determine the two unknowns m and b.
 We do this by
-determining v0 with 0 load and vref with a reference weight wref., for example
+determining v0 with 0 load and vref with a reference weight wref, for example
 with the maximum permissible load.

 Thus we obtain the two equations: